An analysis of linear regression and neural networks approximation for the pricing of swing options: Swing contract

 As a result of the preceding proposition, one may substitute the $\sup$ in equation \eqref{eq_dp_swing} with a $\max$.
-It is worth noting that this provides another proof for the existence of optimal consumption in addition to the one presented in \cite{Bardou2007WhenAS}.
+This provides another proof for the existence of an optimal consumption an an alternative to the one presented in \cite{Bardou2007WhenAS}.
 Furthermore, our proof, compared to that in \cite{Bardou2007WhenAS}, does not suppose integer volumes.

-Having addressed the general problem in equation \eqref{eq_dp_swing}, we can now focus on solving it which requires to compute the continuation value.
+Having addressed the general problem \eqref{eq_dp_swing}, we can now focus on solving it which requires to compute the continuation value.